Now Reading

 Mustang (2015) Review: A Poignant Tale Of Female Empowerment

-Mustang movie review
+Mustang (2015) review

 French/Turkish filmmaker Deniz Gamze Ergüven’s poignant début Mustang, is about the socially mandated sexualization of women.
 It opens with a premonitory voice-over: “Everything changed in the blink of an eye.
 One minute we were quiet.
 The next we all danced.”

-Set in a small Turkish coastal village by the Black Sea, Mustang is narrated by a precocious teen Lale.
+Set in a small Turkish coastal village by the Black Sea, Mustang is narrated by a precocious teenager Lale.
 In the opening scenes, she along with her elder sisters – Sonay, Selma, Ece and Nur – set out to celebrate the onset of summer holidays with male classmates.
 The girls play in the sea, sitting atop boys’ shoulders, trying to knock each other off.

 When they get home, they are beaten up by their grandmother.
 A neighbour sexualizes the girls’ behavior at the beach and she decries, ‘My granddaughters pleasuring themselves on boys’ necks.’
 Soon, it becomes one big scandal in the village.
 And words like ‘purity’ and ‘shame’ are pondered over.